 Last month, an Ipsos survey of online harassment against journalists and media professionals showed that “the issue is pervasive and the attacks are on the rise.”

-Again, commenting generally, Moreau validates Hemens’ feelings that Holota’s actions — or lack thereof — may have been driven and clouded by his white privilege.
+Again, commenting generally, Moreau validates Hemens’ feelings that Holota’s actions — or lack thereof — may have been driven and clouded by his own background.

 “White people tend to play down racism.
 They don’t understand it the way that BIPOC people do…and they tend to get defensive and minimize it,” Moreau, who is white, says.

-“So that’s why it’s very important for media companies to have people of colour and women and Indigenous people in their management structures, and we just don’t see that; we don’t see that with Black Press.
-We don’t see that with a lot of media companies.
-All the upper management, they are white folks.”
+“So that’s why it’s very important for media companies to have people of colour and women and Indigenous people in their management structures, and we just don’t see that.
+We don’t see that with a lot of media companies.”

 Both Moreau and Jolly were cautious around the idea of blanket decisions to not send BIPOC journalists to rural, white towns.
 For one, it opens the employer up to a discrimination complaint under the Human Rights Act, Moreau explains.